aneasystone/github-trending/README.md

 ## All language

+* 【2023-01-31】[ahmedbahaaeldin / From-0-to-Research-Scientist-resources-guide](https://github.com/ahmedbahaaeldin/From-0-to-Research-Scientist-resources-guide) - Detailed and tailored guide for undergraduate students or anybody want to dig deep into the field of AI with solid foundation.
+* 【2023-01-31】[lucidrains / musiclm-pytorch](https://github.com/lucidrains/musiclm-pytorch) - Implementation of MusicLM, Google's new SOTA model for music generation using attention networks, in Pytorch
+* 【2023-01-31】[promptslab / Promptify](https://github.com/promptslab/Promptify) - Prompt Engineering | Use GPT or other prompt based models to get structured output.
+Join our discord for Prompt-Engineering, LLMs and other latest research
+* 【2023-01-31】[forrestchang / readpilot](https://github.com/forrestchang/readpilot) - Read Pilot analyzes online articles and generate Q&A cards for you.
+Powered by OpenAI & Next.js.
 * 【2023-01-30】[hwchase17 / chat-langchain](https://github.com/hwchase17/chat-langchain) -
 * 【2023-01-30】[fathyb / carbonyl](https://github.com/fathyb/carbonyl) - Chromium running inside your terminal
 * 【2023-01-29】[komeilmehranfar / companies-with-remote-positions-available-for-iranians](https://github.com/komeilmehranfar/companies-with-remote-positions-available-for-iranians) - List of companies with remote positions which hire Iranian experts